reymon359/how-to-live/advices/Question everything. Do not take anything for granted/index.md

 ---
 name: 'Question everything.
 Do not take anything for granted'
-Categories: ['Learning', 'Curiosity', 'Asking', 'Truth', 'Communication', 'Comfort zone']
+Categories: ['Knowledge', 'Curiosity', 'Asking', 'Truth', 'Communication', 'Comfort zone']
 ---
 # Question everything.
 Do not take anything for granted